sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 Domains=~honeycomb.io
 ```

-Telemetry bound for Honeycomb then resolves to a synthetic IPv6 address, route through the public NAT64 gateway (protected by TLS), and come out the other side as IPv4.
+Telemetry bound for Honeycomb then resolves to a synthetic IPv6 address, routes through the public NAT64 gateway (protected by TLS), and comes out the other side as IPv4.

 ### Gotchas

 A few gotchas that cost me more time than they should have:

-* **GitHub Container Registry is IPv4-only**
+* **GitHub Container Registry is IPv4-only**.
-* **Docker and cloudflared need IPv6 set explicitly**, and to do so it's a bit clunky
+* **Docker and cloudflared need IPv6 set explicitly**, and to do so it's a bit clunky.
 * **Claude was not especially helpful with this**, it confidently suggested IPv4 fallbacks, NAT64 configurations for the wrong resolver, and invented a Kamal option that didn't exist.
-The IPv6-only setup I guess is too niche still.
+I guess the IPv6-only setup is still too niche.
-* **Honeycomb not supporting IPv6 was a surprise**, but NAT64 is a good workaround, and as a bonus that service also happens to run in Hetzner
+* **Honeycomb not supporting IPv6 was a surprise**, but NAT64 is a good workaround, and as a bonus that service also happens to run on Hetzner.

 ### The full Ansible playbook